 While she raised her children at home, Lee craved an outlet for her creativity.
 Preferably one that would allow her to earn a living.

-At her sister’s suggestion, she set her hand at writing romance novels.
-After ten years of trying, she eventually signed with the Mills & Boon/ Harlequin in 1988.
+At her sister’s suggestion, she began writing romance novels.
+After ten years of trying, she eventually signed with Mills & Boon/ Harlequin in 1988.

-They released her first novel, After the Affair, Harlequin Presents #1362, in 1990 under her pseudonym of Miranda Lee.
+They released her first novel, After the Affair, Harlequin Presents #1362, in 1990 under the pseudonym Miranda Lee.